 Sheringham still has a small fleet of fishing boats, which go out after lobsters and crabs.
 When not at sea, they are drawn up on the beach alongside the old lifeboat shed.
 The modern lifeboat is kept at the western end of the promenade.

 We decided to have lunch before catching the 13:15 train to Holt.
 We'd considered fish and chips again until we saw that all the shops were cash-only.
 So that was that.
 There's no way we would buy food from people who handled cash as well as food.
-A short distance from the railway station we came across a pie and mash shop, and in we went.
+A short distance from the railway station we came across a 'pie and mash' shop, and in we went.
 I have to say whilst it wasn't fine dining it filled a gap and it was very acceptable.
-Two steak & kidney pies, mushy peas, mash potato, gravy, one beer and a coffee came to just over seventeen pounds, and we were happy with that.
+Two steak & kidney pies, mushy peas, mashed potato, gravy, one beer and a coffee came to just over seventeen pounds, and we were happy with that.